The Longevity Lifestyle is a Way for You to Live Younger, Longer.

-The longevity lifestyle a way of approaching life that sees health-improvement as an enjoyable and worthwhile endeavor – and an effective way to increase your strength, mobility, and physical energy.
+The longevity lifestyle is a way of approaching life that sees health improvement as an enjoyable and worthwhile endeavor – and an effective way to increase your strength, mobility, and physical energy.

-People who live the longevity lifestyle have a mindset toward prevention.
+People who live a longevity lifestyle have a mindset toward prevention.